SERIES > Innocent Devil's Harem

 began going through the people she knew, wondering who it might be.
 Honestly,

-the list was pretty short.
+otherwise the list was pretty short.

 Granted, it could also just